-The Agilent ChemStation user interface is designed into Views that group software functionality according to typical analytical tasks.
+The Agilent ChemStation user interface consists of a navigation pane containing the ChemStation explorer plus navigation buttons and a navigation table.
+Both frame the Views that group software functionality according to typical analytical tasks.
+The ChemStation explorer provides means to select data or actions meaningful to the actual view, e.g. loading a sequence or method.
 Three standard views are present in all software configurations: